kingzamzon/docs/docs/resources/how-it-works.md

 ### The Lit Protocol Token (LPX)

-The Lit Protocol token, LPX, will be used by node operator to meet their staking requirement, as well as a reward token to pay node operators for their service.
+The Lit Protocol token, LPX, will be used by node operators to meet their staking requirement, as well as a reward token to pay node operators for their service.
 Developers using Lit will also use the token to pay for transacting on the network.

 :::info
 The LPX token is NOT live, and currently a test token (testLPX) is being used for staking and payment.
 The official LPX token will be released when the v1 network launches later this year.
 You can subscribe to updates [here](https://spark.litprotocol.com/).